janardhanamt/weblogic/webcenter-content/wcc-document-security/08-configuring-custom-metadata-profile-and-rules/08-configuring-custom-metadata-profile-and-rules.md

 - **To create Workflow in WCC follow these steps:**
 - Login to WebCenter Content Administration Desktop Client as user with Administrator Privilege.
-- Click on WorkflowAdmin
+- Click on **WorkflowAdmin**
  ![TThis image shows the WCC Add Profile Rule menu](./images/task5-create-workflow-step1.png "This image shows the WCC Add Profile Rule menu")
-- Click the Criteria tab.
+- Click the **Criteria** tab.
-- Click Add Button.
+- Click **Add** Button.
  ![TThis image shows the WCC Add Profile Rule menu](./images/task5-create-workflow-step2.png "This image shows the WCC Add Profile Rule menu")
-- On the New/Edit Criteria Workflow page, enter a name in the Workflow Name field.
+- On the **New/Edit Criteria Workflow page**, enter a **name** in the Workflow Name field.
 Maximum length is 30 characters.
 Special characters (; @&, and so on) are not allowed.
 You cannot change the workflow name after the workflow is created.
             ```
                 <copy> CustomerPolicyManagement </copy>
              ```
-- Enter a detailed description for the workflow in the Description field.
+- Enter a **detailed description** for the workflow in the Description field.
             ```
                 <copy> Manages insurance policy documents uploaded by agents </copy>
              ```
-- Select the Security Group from the list.
+- Select the **Security Group** from the list.
            ```
                 <copy> Customer Access  </copy>
              ```
-- Select an option from Original Author Edit Rule to specify if the original author can edit the revision or create a new revision if the item is rejected.
+- Select an option from **Original Author Edit Rule** to specify if the original author can edit the revision or create a new revision if the item is rejected.
  ![TThis image shows the WCC Add Profile Rule menu](./images/task5-create-workflow-step3.png "This image shows the WCC Add Profile Rule menu")
-- To use a workflow template, select the Use Template check box and select the template name.
+- To use a workflow template, select the **Use Template** check box and select the template name.
 This box is displayed only if a template currently exists.
 For more information, see Workflow and Script Templates.
 - To create a **Criteria workflow, select the Has Criteria Definition check box.** To create a sub-workflow, deselect the check box.
 - For a Criteria workflow, define the criteria by choosing the appropriate **Field, Operator, and Value.
-Field values include Content ID, Author, Type, Account and any custom metadata of type Text or Long Text**.
+Field values include ContentID, Author, Type, Account and any custom metadata of type Text or Long Text**.
            ```
                 <copy> Life Insurance </copy>
              ```
-- Click OK.
+- Click **OK**.

-- Create steps or to add another step, click Add in the right pane of the Workflow Admin page.
+- Create steps or to add another step, click **Add** in the right pane of the Workflow Admin page.
  ![TThis image shows the WCC Add Profile Rule menu](./images/task5-create-workflow-step4.png "This image shows the WCC Add Profile Rule menu")
-- On the Add New/Edit Step page, enter an appropriate Name for the step.
+- On the **Add New/Edit Step page**, enter an appropriate **Name** for the step.
 You cannot change the name after the step is created.
 The name is usually descriptive of the step (for example, EditorialReview or TechnicalReview).
          ```
                 <copy> VerifyClaimDetails </copy>
              ```
-- Enter a Description for the step.
+- Enter a **Description** for the step.
          ```
                 <copy> Verify the Claim Details Submitted by the user </copy>
              ```
-  - Specify the authority level of the users for the step:
+  - Specify the **authority** level of the users for the step:
-    - Users can review the current revision: Users can approve or reject the revision but cannot edit the revision.
+    - Users can review the **current revision**: Users can approve or reject the revision but cannot edit the revision.
-    - Users can review and edit (replace) the current revision: Users can edit the revision, approve it, or reject it.
+    - Users can **review and edit (replace) the current revision**: Users can edit the revision, approve it, or reject it.
 An edit does not update the revision.
-    - Users can review the current revision or create a new revision: Users can edit the revision, approve it, or reject it.
+    - Users can **review the current revision or create a new revision**: Users can edit the revision, approve it, or reject it.
 An edit updates the revision.
 This option preserves the original content and provides an audit trail of changes.
  ![TThis image shows the WCC Add Profile Rule menu](./images/task5-create-workflow-step7.png "This image shows the WCC Add Profile Rule menu")
-  - Select the type of users to be added to the step.
+  - Select the **type** of users to be added to the step.
 Multiple types can be defined:
-    - To add a group of users defined by an alias, click Add Alias.
+    - To add a group of users defined by an alias, click **Add Alias**.
 On the Add Alias to Step page, choose the alias from the displayed list.
     - To add individual **user logins, click Add User**.
 On the Add User to Step page:
     - To narrow the list of users, **select the Use Filter check box**, click Define Filter, select the **filter criteria**, and click OK.
     - To select a **range of users**, click the first user, then press and **hold Shift and click the last user in the range**.